When Should my Child Learn Times Tables?

 Along with reading, writing and arithmetic, your 2nd or 3rd grader will begin to learn times tables.
 Some naturally take to multiplication, while others struggle with the concept.
-Frequently, teachers depend upon parents to reinforce and help children practice times tables at home.
-After a difficult session with a child who is struggling, parents often question the importance of learning times tables.
+Frequently, teachers depend upon parents to reinforce and help children practice these skills at home.

 Essentially then, learning one’s times tables prepares one for performing the more difficult tasks ahead in more advanced math.
-Failing to really grasp and have memorized at least times tables from 1-10, will make future math much harder than it needs to be.
-When one can look at a times table and automatically know the answer, more difficult math is not as challenging.
+Failing to really grasp and have memorized at least the times tables from 1-10, will make future math much harder than it needs to be.

 Of course, these arguments may not wash with a child having difficulty learning times tables.
 In some cases, inability to memorize may suggest learning difficulties.
 If you have consistently worked with a child to help them memorize multiplication facts and they still can’t, it’s a good idea to have a talk with the teacher about possible testing for learning challenges or disabilities.
 Another thing to keep in mind, when supporting your child in their education is that negative emotions reduce learning.
 Stress, conflict, or anxiety can actually prevent new information from being memorized.
 For this reason, it is important to support your child rather than chastize them, and encourage them rather than criticize.